 The following is an estimated budget for Fall 2019 and Spring 2020 for a full-time dependent student at home in Auburn or Fulton:

 The actual amount awarded may be different from the estimated award.
 The actual award may be adjusted based on additional information, revised regulations, or changed student status.
 Financial aid will only be paid for classes that you are currently attending and that are required for your degree.

 What happens if I don’t attend my classes?

 View our Disbursement Schedule page for detailed information.

 If I have financial aid, how can I buy my books?

 Accept your award(s) and confirm your charges in your myCayuga account under the Financial Aid section.
-If the amount of your financial aid exceeds your tuition and fees, you will likely have a credit in the college bookstore.
+If the amount of your financial aid exceeds your tuition and fees, you will likely have a credit in the College Bookstore.
 You can use this credit as a book deferral to cover textbooks, supplies and other education costs.
-Check with the Financial Aid Office or college bookstore for deferral deadlines.
+Check with the Financial Services Office or college bookstore for deferral deadlines.

 Will there be money left for my personal expenses?

 If your financial aid exceeds your tuition, fees, and bookstore charges, you’ll get the excess for personal use.
 The amount of the refund will be based the number of credits for courses that:

 - You are currently attending (not courses that have been dropped or start later in the semester)